top of page

 Bronze statue of a historic figure in a battle pose, surrounded by a wet circular paved area and lush green trees in an outdoor park setting.

-Please note that some of the links in this post are affiliate links, and at no additional cost to you, we may earn a commission if you make a purchase through these links.
+Please note that some of the links in this post are affiliate links.
+At no additional cost to you, we may earn a commission if you make a purchase through these links, which helps support our blog and keeps it free to use.
 Tap here for more information.

-What is Intramuros?
+What Is Intramuros?

 Intramuros; the name itself evokes a sense of intrigue right?
 Literally translating to "within walls" in Spanish, Intramuros is much more than just a district in Manila, Philippines.
 It's a meticulously planned and fortified historic city, standing as a testament to a bygone era.
 Founded in 1571 by Spanish conquistador Miguel López de Legazpi, Intramuros thrived as the political and religious centre of the Spanish colonial Philippines for centuries.